-In response to the coronavirus disease 2019 ("COVID-19") pandemic, we took measures to protect the health and safety of our employees, as well as the stability and continuity of our operations.
-For example, we equipped and enabled a substantial majority of employees to work remotely, implemented physical distancing and enhanced cleaning protocols throughout our corporate offices, and worked closely with our vendors to maintain service continuity throughout the market volatility and increased operational volumes that occurred during the quarter.
-We also continued our focus on supporting our advisors during this unprecedented situation by extending service hours and providing additional resources to enable them to deliver differentiated service to their clients.
+In response to the coronavirus disease 2019 ("COVID-19") pandemic, we have taken measures to protect the health and safety of our employees, as well as the stability and continuity of our operations.
+For example, we have equipped and enabled a substantial majority of employees to work remotely, implemented physical distancing and enhanced cleaning protocols throughout our corporate offices, and have worked closely with our vendors to maintain service continuity throughout the increased market volatility and operational volumes that occurred during the year.
+We also made extra support available to our advisors by extending service hours and providing additional resources to enable them to deliver differentiated service to their clients.
 For information about the risks associated with COVID-19, see Part II, "Item 1A.
 Risk Factors" of this Quarterly Report on Form 10-Q.